madmurphy/libconfini/MANUAL.md

 Because of this mechanism _it is very important that all the dispatched data be **immediately** copied by the user (when needed), and no pointers to the passed data be saved_: after the end of the functions `load_ini_file()` / `load_ini_path()` all the allocated data will be destroyed indeed.

-Within a dispatching cycle, the structure containing each dispatch (`IniDispatch *dispatch`) is always the same `struct` that gets constantly updated with new information.
+Within a dispatching cycle, the structure containing each dispatch (`IniDispatch * dispatch`) is always the same `struct` that gets constantly updated with new information.

 ## THE `IniFormat` BITFIELD

-For a correct use of this library it is fundamental to understand the `IniFormat` bitfield. **libconfini** has been born as a general INI parser, with the main purpose of _being able to understand INI files written by other programs_ (see @ref readme), therefore some flexibility was required.
+For a correct use of this library it is fundamental to understand the `IniFormat` bitfield. **libconfini** has been born as a general INI parser, with the main purpose of _being able to understand INI files written by other programs_ (see **README**), therefore some flexibility was required.

 When an INI file is parsed it is parsed according to a format.
 The `IniFormat` bitfield is a description of such format.